bytebase/bytebase.com-old/content/docs/administration/anonymize-data.md

 </hint-block>

-Workspace Owners and DBAs can mark table columns as `Sensitive` to anonymize the data.
+For MySQL instances, Workspace Owners and DBAs can mark table columns as `Sensitive` to anonymize the data.

 See the following example, the `amount` column is marked as `Sensitive`.